RM (musician)

-Kim Nam-joon (Korean: 김남준; born September 12, 1994), known professionally as RM (formerly Rap Monster), is a South Korean rapper, singer-songwriter and record producer.
-He is the leader of South Korean boy band BTS.
+Kim Nam-joon (Korean: 김남준; born September 12, 1994), known professionally as RM (formerly Rap Monster), is a South Korean rapper, songwriter, and record producer.
+He is the leader of South Korean boy band BTS, under Big Hit Music.
+Born in Seoul and raised in Ilsan, RM began his music career in the underground Korean hip-hop scene as a teenager, going by the name Runch Randa.
+He joined Big Hit in 2010, and debuted as part of BTS in June 2013.

-RM released his first solo mixtape, RM, in 2015.
-In 2018, he released his second mixtape, Mono, which peaked at number 26 on the US Billboard 200 and became the highest-charting album by a Korean soloist in chart history at the time.
-RM made his official solo debut in 2022 with the release of his studio album Indigo, which featured contributions from Erykah Badu and Anderson .Paak.
-The album peaked at number three on the Billboard 200 and is the highest-charting album by a Korean soloist of all-time.
-He has also collaborated with artists such as Wale, Younha, Warren G, Gaeko, Krizz Kaliko, MFBTY, Fall Out Boy, Primary, and Lil Nas X.
+RM released his first solo mixtape, RM, in 2015, followed by his second mixtape, Mono, in 2018.
+The latter became the highest-charting album by a Korean solo artist in the United States in history when it peaked at number 26 on the Billboard 200.
+He made his official solo debut in 2022, with the release of his studio album Indigo.
+The project featured contributions from various artists including Erykah Badu and Anderson .Paak.
+It peaked at number three on the Billboard 200, becoming the highest-charting album by a Korean solo artist of all-time.
+In 2024, he experimented with alternative music on his sophomore album Right Place, Wrong Person, which peaked at number five on the Billboard 200 and garnered critical acclaim.
+RM has also collaborated with artists such as Warren G, Krizz Kaliko, MFBTY, Primary, Gaeko, Wale, Fall Out Boy, Younha, Megan Thee Stallion, Tablo, and Lil Nas X.